HuskyHacks/MalAPIReader/README.md

 # Known Bug
 Keyboard Interrupts are not reliable.
 I am able to interrupt when running from IDLE but not when running from cmd.exe

-The script does not yet account for difference between Unicdoe and ANSI versions of API.
-That functionality will need to be implemented later.
-At this time, it will fail to find the API in the table if the API in the IAT does not match the MalAPI version exactly.

 # Thanks
 Thank you mr.d0x for the inspiring project.